Was this Page Helpful?

 How could this page be improved?

-St. George Mayor Michele Randall, along with new City Manager John Willis and Public Works Director Cameron Cutler will combine to deliver State of the City 2023: Activity and Optimism, Feb.
-7 at 3 p.m. at the Dixie Convention Center’s Garden Room.
+St. George Mayor Michele Randall, along with City Manager John Willis, will combine to deliver State of the City 2024: Building for the Future, Feb.
+13 at 3 p.m. at the Dixie Convention Center’s Garden Room.
 There is no charge to attend the event and light refreshments will be available.

 · Water